fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 ### Multisampling
 Multisampling is a technique used to reduce aliasing artifacts in computer graphics.
 It works by taking multiple samples per pixel and averaging the results to produce a smoother final image.
 In ray tracing, we can implement multisampling by sending multiple rays per pixel, each with a slightly different direction.
 This helps to capture more detail and reduces jagged edges.
 For my implementation, I used a simple jittered grid sampling method, where I divided each pixel into a grid and randomly sampled within each grid cell.

-Here are some results with different sample sizes (36 vs 100 samples per pixel) on the scene metal_glass_plates, noise reduce can be clearly seen (even though GIF itself has some compression artifacts):
+Here are some results with different sample sizes (36 vs 100 samples per pixel) on the scene metal_glass_plates, noise reduction can be clearly seen (even though the GIF itself has some compression artifacts):

 ![multisampling GIF](https://github.com/user-attachments/assets/3b5d5781-e24a-44a8-a3d1-e98add70bd13)

 For each grid cell, I generated jittered offsets.
-Shortly, I divided the pixel into SxS grid, then for each cell (sx, sy), I generated random offsets using a uniform distribution in the range [0, 1).
+Shortly, I divided the pixel into an SxS grid, then for each cell (sx, sy), I generated random offsets using a uniform distribution in the range [0, 1).
 Finally, I calculated the jittered coordinates (jx, jy) as follows:

 ```cpp
 float jx = (sx + dist(rng)) / S;
 float jy = (sy + dist(rng)) / S;
 ```

-As we discussed in the class, I shuffled the samples to avoid correlation between samples.
+As we discussed in class, I shuffled the samples to avoid correlation between samples.

 ```cpp
 shuffle(jitterSamples.begin(), jitterSamples.end(), rng);